heutelbeck/sapl-demos/sapl-demo-mvc-app/README.md

 ## The SAPL annotations

-In this environment in a blocking Servlet Container SAPL offers two annotations to establish Policy Enforcement Points at method level.
+In this environment, in a blocking Servlet Container, SAPL offers two annotations to establish Policy Enforcement Points at the method level.

-* `@PreEnforce`: The annotation deploys a PEP as a wrapper for the method, which retrieves a single decision from a SAPL PolicyDecision Point (PDP) and based on the decision it will enforce constraints (advice, obligations) and grand or deny access.
-If granted, the method will be called, else an `AccessDeniedException` will be raised.
+* `@PreEnforce`: The annotation deploys a PEP as a wrapper for the method, which retrieves a single decision from a SAPL PolicyDecision Point (PDP).
+The PEP will enforce constraints (advice, obligations) and grand or deny access based on the decision.
+If granted, the PEP calls the method, and else it raises an `AccessDeniedException`.

 * `@PostEnforce`: The annotation deploys a PEP as a wrapper for the method.
-It will call the method and then, potentially based on the value of the object returned by the method retrieve a single decision from a SAPL PolicyDecision Point (PDP).
-Based on the decision it will enforce constraints (advice, obligations) and grand or deny access.
-If granted, the return value of the method will be returned, else an `AccessDeniedException` will be raised.
+It will call the method and then, potentially based on the object's value returned by the method, retrieve a single decision from a SAPL PolicyDecision Point (PDP).
+The PEP will enforce constraints (advice, obligations) and grand or deny access based on the decision.
+If granted, the PEP calls the method, and else it raises an `AccessDeniedException`.

-If no parameters are provided to the annotations, the PEP will formulate a authorization subscription based on the `Principal` in the `SecurityContext` and based on the method invocation itself.
-Potentially taking into account the context of a web request.
+If the developer does not provide any parameters in the annotations, the PEP will formulate an authorization subscription based on the `Principal` in the `SecurityContext` and the method invocation itself.
+The PEP will take into account the context of a web request, if available.

-You can customize the subscription by adding `subject`, `action` or `resource` to the annotation, which use Spring Expression Language.
+You can customize the subscription by adding `subject`, `action`, or `resource` to the annotation, which uses Spring Expression Language.

-Some examples can be ound in the [`PatientRepository`](https://github.com/heutelbeck/sapl-demos/blob/master/sapl-demo-authorizationaspects/src/main/java/io/sapl/sapldemoauthorizationaspects/UIController) of this demo:
+Some examples can be found in the [`PatientRepository`](https://github.com/heutelbeck/sapl-demos/blob/master/sapl-demo-authorizationaspects/src/main/java/io/sapl/sapldemoauthorizationaspects/UIController) of this demo:

 ```java
 public interface PatientRepository {